-The Ministry of Education recommends that grade 10 students take both grade 10 courses to give the students an idea of what the mathematics in each pathway is like.
-This will also make transitions easier for those students who wish to change pathways part way through their high school years.
+The Ministry of Education recommends that grade 10 students take both grade 10 courses to give the students an idea of the mathematics in each of the pathway.
+This will also make transitions easier for those students who wish to change pathways partway through their high school years.